portellam/powerstate-virtmanager/README.md

 # pwrstat-virtman
 Suspend or resume (sleep or wake) a given QEMU/KVM virtual machine.
-Simple GTK3 GUI application.

 # Why?
-My daily driver application *virt-manager* does not (currently) have the option to wake a VM from sleep.
-That is unfortunate, as my VM cannot be awaken from normal and expected means (wake from USB keyboard or network activity).
+The commonly used Linux application *virt-manager* does not have the option to wake a VM from sleep (as of 2024).
+This is unfortunate, as a VM cannot be awaken from normal user-input (wake from USB keyboard or network activity).